Play a Video Clip on a Web Page Using HTML

 </html>

-The video tag has the controls attribute to tell browser to show buttons to control the video (usually a play/pause button, forward or reverse slider and volume control).
-Without controls the web page must have its own buttons to control the video via script.
+The video tag has the controls attribute to tell the browser to show buttons to control the video (usually a play/pause button, forward or reverse slider and volume control).
+Without controls, the web page must have its own buttons to control the video via script.
 The preload attribute tells the browser how to access the video before it is played.
 It can be none - where the browser will not fetch the video until the user presses play, metadata - where the browser will fetch information about the video but not the entire content, or finally auto – where the browser will load as much of the video as possible ready for play.
 The metadata setting is the most useful as it will not use the most bandwidth but will provide the browser with some information on the video file ready for the user to play it.

-If you need to change the size of the video use width and height attributes on the video tag to set the width and height in pixels.
 The poster attribute allows an image to represent the video to be shown before the video is played, especially useful if the preload attribute is set to none.
 Use the loop attribute to play the video continuously.
 The autoplay attribute starts the video automatically (some find this annoying), and the muted attribute turns off the sound to start with.
 See our HTML5 Video Test Page for some examples of these attributes in use.

 Pre-HTML5 Browsers

-For older browsers the most common solution to support video is to use the Adobe Flash Player.
+For older browsers, the most common solution to support video is to use the Adobe Flash Player.
 See the Video for Everybody article for HTML code.
 There are some Javascript solutions such as open source projects MediaElement.js or Video.js which support flash video.
-Alternatively upload the video to a video sharing web site such as YouTube or Vimeo.
+Alternatively, upload the video to a video-sharing website such as YouTube or Vimeo.

 Summary